-In order to demonstrate the value of replacing rather than repairing the pressure boosting system, Rasmussen contacted Grundfos colleague Roger Weldon, C.E.M., LEED AP, Energy Optimization Engineer, to arrange a pump audit.
+Energy Audit In order to demonstrate the value of replacing rather than repairing the pressure boosting system, Rasmussen contacted Grundfos colleague Roger Weldon, C.E.M., LEED AP, Energy Optimization Engineer, to arrange a pump audit.
 Weldon has extensive experience with this type of application and traveled to the site to install the pump audit equipment (flow, power, pressure meter/loggers) onto the existing pressure boosting system.
 The pump audit equipment recorded performance data for a two-week period.

 According to Weldon, “The data derived from the pump audit allows us to select the optimum replacement system that is often substantially smaller and less costly to purchase and operate.
 Additionally, the data we collect is used to apply for utility incentives, which help to boost the company’s return on this capital investment.”

-The pumping station employed a pressure boosting system that was installed when the building was constructed in 1987.
+The Current System The pumping station employed a pressure boosting system that was installed when the building was constructed in 1987.
 “The building’s existing pressure boosting system, which consisted of one 20 horsepower (hp) and two 30 hp vertical turbine pumps, ran at full speed and the pressure was controlled by pressure regulating valves that significantly reduce the system’s overall efficiency, and would require scheduled annual maintenance,” recalls Boyd.

 The Grundfos Hydro MPC BoosterpaQ is an integrated pressure boosting system for water supply systems.
 Today, this system delivers domestic water to the 43-story Martin Selig Real Estate building at 1000 2nd Ave. in Seattle.